The SRY gene.

 As techniques of genetic investigation improved, it became possible to study the genes of XX men, and show that a tiny part of their fathers' Y chromosome had become attached to the X chromosome that passed to them.

-The search, described in Cookson's The Gene Hunters, (1) ended in a region of only 250 base pairs, which was christened the SRY gene.
+The search, described in Cookson's The Gene Hunters, (1) ended in a region of only 250 base pairs, which was given the name SRY.
 It probably has a long evolutionary history, being almost identical to a gene involved in reproduction in yeast.
 When one considers an average gene length is many thousands of base pairs, it seems incredible that something so small could have such a profound effect on world history.
 If nothing else it is responsible for deforestation of large parts of the world to provide the paper for feminist literature and voyeuristic articles by Fleet Street about transvestites and transsexuals.

 It seems that the protein produced by the SRY gene binds to the DNA molecule in specific places, and causes it to bend sharply.
 It is believed that this change in the three dimensional geometric structure alters the action of a range of other genes.
-For instance, there are many factors affecting rate of growth, both genetic and environmental, but it is believed that it accounts for the average larger size of men compared to women.

 Sometimes the SRY gene is missing from the Y chromosome, or doesn't activate.
 The fetus grows, is born, and lives as a little girl, and later as a woman, but her chromosomes are XY.
 Such people are, usually, clearly women to themselves and everyone else.
 The first premonition that something is wrong may be when menstruation doesn't begin.
 Occasionally, during meiosis a piece of a Y chromosome transfers to the X, and is carried on into the sperm.
 Thus the female embryo that results is XX, but develops as a male.